MelancholicMelon/chingemu/README.md

         "id"         : FacilityTypes,
         "size"       : int[2] (odd numbers only)  # Size of the facility in (x, y) direction "pdf"        : PDFTypes,
-        "maxImpact"  : int
+        "stddtv"     : int     # standard deviation of the pdf "maxImpact"  : int
+        "cost"       : int     # cost when placing "profit"     : int     # every year profit "timeToLive" : int     # how many years it has been working after placed.
         "description": str     # Explain the characteristics of this facility. (so everyone understand how this faciltiy works)
     },
     ... (continue until the last)